Edgar Algernon Robert Gascoyne-Cecil, 1st and last Viscount Cecil of Chelwood1

 F, #16419, b.
 1868, d.
 24 April 1959

 Lady Eleanor Lambton was born in 1868.
-She was the daughter of George Frederick D'Arcy Lambton, 2nd Earl of Durham and Lady Beatrix Frances Hamilton.1,2 She married Edgar Algernon Robert Gascoyne-Cecil, 1st and last Viscount Cecil of Chelwood, son of Robert Arthur Talbot Gascoyne-Cecil, 3rd Marquess of Salisbury and Georgina Alderson, on 22 January 1889 at St. George's Church, St. George Street, Hanover Square, London, England.1,3 She died on 24 April 1959, without issue.2
+She was the daughter of George Frederick D'Arcy Lambton, 2nd Earl of Durham and Lady Beatrix Frances Hamilton.1,2 She married Edgar Algernon Robert Gascoyne-Cecil, 1st and last Viscount Cecil of Chelwood, son of Robert Arthur Talbot Gascoyne-Cecil, 3rd Marquess of Salisbury and Georgina Alderson, on 22 January 1889 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1,3 She died on 24 April 1959, without issue.2

 Her married name became Gascoyne-Cecil.